kubevirt/hyperconverged-cluster-operator/docs/cluster-configuration.md

     "path": "/spec/config/dataVolumeTTLSeconds", \
     "value": -1 }]'
 ```
+To enable DataVolume garbage collection put any non-negative value for the `dataVolumeTTLSeconds`, which is the time in seconds after DataVolume completion it can be garbage collected.
 ##### Modify DataVolume Upload URL
 The user wants to override the default URL used when uploading to a DataVolume, by setting the CDI CR's `spec.config.uploadProxyURLOverride` to `myproxy.example.com`.
 In order to do that, the following annotation should be added to the HyperConverged CR:
 ```yaml